EnhancedNetwork/TOHE-Docs/FAQ.md

 2. You may need to enable more roles or allow more players to be the same role.

-3. You may come across this message: "There are incompatible roles in your role list, you may experience vanilla roles", which means you have a certain role & it's addon form enabled, (You can find info on what roles/addons are incompatible on these pages: [Crewmate](/options/Crewmates/Vanilla/Crewmate.html) | [Engineer](/options/Crewmates/Vanilla/Engineer.html) | [Scientist](/options/Crewmates/Vanilla/Scientist.html)) (This should not occur anymore as of 1.2.1 Alpha 3)
+3. You may come across this message: "There are incompatible roles in your role list, you may experience vanilla roles", which means you have a certain role & it's addon form enabled.
+(This should not occur anymore as of 1.2.1 Alpha 3)

 4. Eraser might've erased your role, resetting you to your base role (Impostor/Shapeshifter/Crewmate/Engineer/Scientist are all Base Roles (Base Role =/= Team/Role))